Harry Hamlin: Entrepreneurship

 Hamlin is an advocate for fusion power and was an angel investor and co-founder of TAE Technologies, formerly known as Tri Alpha Energy.
 TAE Technologies states that it is in the final stages of the research and development of a clean, non-radioactive fusion power generator.

-Hamlin delivered a talk on Fusion at the TEDX LA conference in 2016 entitled, "You Don't Have To Be A Rocket Scientist To Be A Futurist!"
+Hamlin delivered a talk on fusion at the TEDX LA conference in 2016 entitled, "You Don't Have To Be a Rocket Scientist To Be a Futurist!"
 Hamlin was also a board member of Advanced Physics Corporation.

-Hamlin was President and CEO of the Belle Gray women’s clothing boutiques in Los Angeles.
+Hamlin was president and CEO of the Belle Gray women's clothing boutiques in Los Angeles.
 Hamlin launched The Lisa Rinna Collection with Lisa Rinna for QVC in 2012.

-Hamlin is also on the Board of Governors of the National Space Society.
+Hamlin is also on the board of governors of the National Space Society.

 Personal life

-Hamlin was in a relationship with Ursula Andress after meeting on the set of Clash of the Titans in 1979.
-She gave birth to their son in 1980.
+Hamlin was in a relationship with actress Ursula Andress after meeting on the set of Clash of the Titans in 1979.
+They had a son, Dimitri Hamlin, in 1980.
 Although an engagement was announced, the couple never married.
-In 1983, Hamlin broke up with her.
+In 1983, Hamlin ended their relationship.

 From 1985 to 1989, he was married to actress Laura Johnson and, between 1991 and 1992, to actress Nicollette Sheridan.

-Since 1997 Hamlin has been married to Days of Our Lives actress and television host Lisa Rinna after meeting in 1993.
-They have two daughters born 1998 and 2001, who both appeared in the reality shows Harry Loves Lisa and The Real Housewives of Beverly Hills with their parents.
-The couple also starred in the first season of Veronica Mars as Aaron and Lynn Echolls, a married couple.
-They also starred as a married couple in the 2001 Lifetime movie Sex, Lies, and Obsession.
+Since 1997, Hamlin has been married to actress Lisa Rinna, whom he met in 1992.
+They have two daughters, Delilah (born 1998) and Amelia (born 2001), who both appeared in the reality shows Harry Loves Lisa and The Real Housewives of Beverly Hills with their parents.
+Hamlin and Rinna starred as married couples in the first season of Veronica Mars and in the 2001 Lifetime film Sex, Lies & Obsession.

-Hamlin's wives have each been prominent prime time soap-opera actresses: Rinna starred on Melrose Place, Sheridan was a regular on Knots Landing, Desperate Housewives, and the Dynasty reboot, and Johnson was a regular on Falcon Crest (on which Andress later made guest appearances).
+Hamlin's wives have all been prime time soap-opera actresses: Rinna starred on Melrose Place, Sheridan was a regular on Knots Landing, Desperate Housewives, and the Dynasty reboot, and Johnson was a regular on Falcon Crest (on which Andress later made guest appearances).